-Busy Bee Finance PLC is a public limited liability company incorporated in Malta.
-The company's registered address is Busy Bee Group, Zone 4, Mdina Road, Birkirkara CBD 4010, Malta.
-The company was formed principally to act as a finance and investment company, in particular the financing or re-financing of the funding requirements of related companies within the Busy Bee Group.
+Busy Bee Finance plc is a public limited liability company incorporated in Malta.
+The company's registered address is Busy Bee Group, Zone 4, Mdina Road, Mriehel, Birkirkara CBD 4010, Malta.
+The company was formed principally to act as a finance and investment company, in particular to finance or re-finance the funding requirements of related companies within the Busy Bee Group.
 The company was incorporated on 31 July 2018.

-The company is a public company whose bonds are publicly listed and traded on the Malta Stock Exchange.
+The company is a public company whose bonds have been admitted on Prospectus MTF, a multilateral trading facility operated by the Malta Stock Exchange.